6.5x52mm Carcano Ammo

 History of 6.5x52mm Carcano Ammunition

-The cartridge is a rimless, bottleneck type that holds a 6.8mm Full Metal Jacket or Soft Point bullet.
-The bullet velocity is between approximately 2200 to 2300 feet per second and the bullets carry 1700 to 1800 foot pounds of energy at the muzzle.
-It is generally recognized to be effective on deer and smaller game up to 250 yards.
+The 6.5x52mm Carcano is a rimless bottleneck cartridge topped with a 6.8mm Full Metal Jacket or Soft Point bullet.
+Muzzle velocity is between 2,200 and 2,300 feet per second, and muzzle energy is about 1,700 to 1,800 foot pounds.
+The cartridge is effective for hunting deer and small game out to 250 yards.

-Many M91 rifles have made it to the United States, whether by US Soldiers who brought them home as war trophies, or bought as surplus from the Italian government, the M91 is the most well known rifle chambered for the 6.5x52mm.
+Many M91 rifles have crossed the pond to the US.
+Some were carried home as war trophies by returning US Soldiers, and others were purchased as surplus arms from the Italian government.
+The M91 is the best known rifle chambered for 6.5x52mm Carcano.

-Today there are only a few manufacturers that produce 6.5x52mm ammo and there are no major rifle makers that offer a firearm chambered for this caliber.
+There are very few manufacturers today who produce 6.5x52mm ammunition, and no major manufacturers of rifles sell a firearm chambered for this caliber.

 Discuss 6.5x52mm Carcano ammunition by adding your comment to the 0 comments below or by asking a new question